-You may be discharged at up to two days following surgery, depending on whether you are safely mobilising with crutches.
-The physiotherapist will also instruct you on how to climb stairs safely, without putting any weight onto your operated foot.
+Your discharge home depends on whether you are safely mobilising with crutches and the physiotherapist will also assess / instruct you on how to climb stairs safely, without putting any weight onto your operated foot.

-Further appointments
+Further Appointments

-You will be given an outpatient follow-up appointment for up to two weeks following your surgery, when you will have your cast removed, wound checked and sutures (stitches) removed.
-A further cast will then be reapplied and you will then be reviewed in a further four weeks and have an X-ray when you arrive in clinic.
+You will be given an outpatient follow-up appointment for 10 to 14 days following your surgery, when you will have your cast removed, wound checked and sutures (stitches) removed.
+A further cast will then be reapplied and you will then be reviewed in a further four weeks and have a foot X-ray when you arrive in clinic.

-Once your specialist has reviewed you with the x-ray at this stage (six weeks after your surgery) you may then be able to go into a special boot or another cast, which allows you to put some weight through and this is in place for six weeks.
-After this time, a further check x-ray will be carried out (three months after surgery) and you may be able to go into a form of splint or special sandal, before eventually returning into normal footwear.
+Once your specialist has reviewed you with the X-ray at this stage (six weeks after your surgery) you may then be able to go into a special walking boot or another cast, which allows you to put some weight through and this is in place for four to six weeks, depending on your surgeon's instructions.
+After this time, a further check X-ray will be carried out (three months after surgery) before eventually returning into normal accommodative supportive footwear, depending on your X-rays results.

-Discharge information
+Discharge Information